 - Administrative efficiencies

-Each of these components is embodied in the concept of the doctor-patient relationship and, at the same time, stands for a specific type of a medical site.
-One way or another, it has to contain useful and reliable information.
-Keeping the quality aspects in mind, you can get down to the website conceptualization and building.
-Let’s take a closer look at the types of medical websites listed above.
+Each of these components relates to the idea of the doctor-patient relationship.
+At the same time, they can be associated with specific types of medical sites.
+Regardless of what type your website is, it has to contain useful and reliable information.
+Keeping the quality aspects in mind, you can continue with the website's conceptualization and building.
+Let’s now take a closer look at the types of medical websites that we've listed above.

 1. Consumer education.
 Most patients are ignorant of treatment details and know not much about their current condition.
-To remove it, you can create a website that would offer information about disease prevention, risk factors, and tips on how to reduce treatment costs.
+To help your patients, you can create a website that would offer information about disease prevention, risk factors, and tips on how to reduce treatment costs.

 4. Physician-consumer communication.
 One of the most convenient ways to connect your doctor is via email.
 This can be done through either the eHealth portal or the doctor’s own website.
 In both cases, patients use a Web interface to send an email and get a prompt response.